Res42/anyk-docker/README.en.md

 - ÁNYK and 22HIPAK (Local business tax for 2022): `reisingeradam/anyk:latest-22hipak`
 - ANYK and IGAZOL (Tax agency certificates): `reisingeradam/anyk:latest-igazol`
 - ANYK and OEPEUCARD (European Health Insurance Card): `reisingeradam/anyk:latest-oepeucard`
+- ANYK and OEP-EGT-TAGALLAM (Form for a Hungarian citizen with a TAJ number who is an insured person in an EEA member state): `reisingeradam/anyk:latest-oep-egt-tagallam`

 ## How to use